We Scanned a Suspicious Bank Text. Then We Found $4,000 in Fraud.

 "This looks like a scam.
 But if it mentions a service you actually use, check the official app or website directly, review your recent transactions, and contact the provider using the number or address on their official site — not anything in this message."

 That wording protects you in both cases.
 If it's a scam: you haven't engaged with it.
 If it's real: you've caught something before it gets worse.
+We've already shipped the change.

-Practical Takeaways
+Practical takeaways

 Use Apple Pay or Google Pay wherever possible.
 When you tap to pay with your phone, the merchant never sees your actual card number.
 It uses a one-time token.
 It can't be skimmed the same way a physical card can.
 Not perfect, but a meaningful step up — especially when travelling.